schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

 ![intersect joints](../../assets/mesh-breakline-issue.png)

-##Find and fix SMS issues
+##Find and avoid SMS issues
 We have reported the above issues to the SMS team.
-Before these issues are fixed, you can use the following methods to find and fix them before the final meshing.
+Before these issues are officially fixed, you can use the following methods to find and avoid them before the final meshing.

 Using STOFS3D Atlantic as an example, launch about 5 - 6 SMS sessions to mesh in sub-regions simultaneously.